Marquette University Payment Policy

 Marquette Monthly Payment Plan

-A 50 percent senior citizen discount on tuition (only) is available to individuals 62 years of age and older taking graduate courses for credit and/or audit.
+A 50% senior citizen discount on tuition only is available to students 62 years of age and older taking Graduate School of Management courses.
 This opportunity is offered to students who have the proper background and prerequisites for the course(s) in question.
-Students using the senior citizen discount are not eligible for the audit discount.

 All rates in this bulletin are believed accurate and current when printed.
 However, Marquette University reserves the right to modify any rate to correct a printing mistake or to respond to any unforeseeable change in circumstances, e.g., energy surcharge, governmental action, etc.

-Executive M.B.A. tuition for the class starting in fall 2016 is $69,900.00 for the entire 17 month program.
-Fee includes a $2,500 deposit, all tuition credits, all textbooks and materials, a laptop computer which the student retains at the end of the program, computer software, most meals, an international trip, including travel to and from destination plus lodging, and all other applicable fees.
+Executive M.B.A. tuition for the class starting in fall 2018 is $74,000.00 for the entire 17-month program.
+Fee includes a $2,500.00 deposit, all tuition credits, all textbooks and materials, a laptop computer which the student retains at the end of the program, computer software, most meals, an international trip, including travel to and from destination plus lodging, and all other applicable fees.
 For more detailed information, contact the Executive M.B.A. office by phone at (414) 288-7145, by fax at (414) 288-8078, by mail at Executive M.B.A.
 Program, Straz Hall, Marquette University, P.O.
 Box 1881, Milwaukee, WI 53201-1881, or by email at MBA@marquette.edu.